Ryniek/dev-task/README.md

 * [Task 3](#task-3)

 ## Prerequisites
-To start an app you need JRE in version at least 16
+To start an app you need JDK in version at least 16

 ## Setup
 To pull project on your local environment: